cube3power/atsd/rule-engine/functions-lookup.md

 If the entity is not found, an empty map is returned.

-If the optional `f` format parameter is set to `true`, the tag names in the map are converted to labels using applicable entity tag templates which are listed on **Settings > Tag Templates** page.
+If the optional `f` format parameter is set to `true`, the tag names in the map are converted to labels using the applicable entity tag templates which are listed on **Settings > Tag Templates** page.

 To exclude specific tags from the results, use the `excludeKeys()` function: